Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Results

 \subsection{Analysis of mock population}

-We generate a 2D grid of 80000 points for ($m_1, q$) using equation (\ref{m1_gaussfit}) and choosing the mass ratio to be uniformly distributed in the range [$m^{NS}_{min}/m_1 $,1].
-We then apply the limits on $m_1, m_2$ as discussed in \S \ref{sec:injections_bns}.
-After applying these cuts, we are left with 42514 binary sources which are then randomly distributed in redshift using equation (\ref{zprior_long}).
-Each compact binary system is then assigned a set of random values of the four angles: angle of declination $\delta$, right ascension $\alpha$, polarization angle $\psi$ and inclination angle $\iota$ of the binary w.r.t the direction of observation.
+We generate a 2D grid of 80 000 points for ($m_1, q$) using Eq. (\ref{m1_gaussfit}) and choosing the mass ratio to be uniformly distributed in the range [$m^{NS}_{min}/m_1 $,1].
+We then apply the limits on $m_1, m_2$ as discussed in Sec. \ref{sec:injections_bns}.
+After applying these cuts, we are left with 42 514 binary sources which are then randomly distributed in redshift using Eq. (\ref{zprior_long}).
+Each compact binary system is then assigned a set of random values of the four angles: angle of declination $\delta$, right ascension $\alpha$, polarization angle $\psi$ and inclination angle $\iota$, of the binary with respect to the direction of observation.

-Out of these 42514 sources, 16747 compact binary systems cross the detection threshold and are taken up for the analysis.
+Out of these 42 514 sources, 17 994 compact binary systems cross the detection threshold and are taken up for the analysis.
 We discuss the localization and constraints on the binary parameters in the following sections.